Netflix/OpenVPCal/README.md

 <img src="docs/source/images/image18.png" alt="image_tooltip" width="60%" height="50%">

-Once applied, the gray patches on the right hand of the viewer will show the before and after the white point offset calibration.
+Once applied, the grey patches on the right hand of the viewer will show the before and after the white point offset calibration.

 #### EXPORT CALIBRATION